volcano-sh/website/content/en/docs/schduler_introduction.md

 ## Actions
 ### enqueue
 The enqueue action is responsible for filtering out the tasks that meet the scheduling requirements based on a series of filtering algorithms and sending them to the to-be-scheduled queue.
-After the action is executed, the status of the task changes from `pending` to `inqueue`. mytest
+After the action is executed, the status of the task changes from `pending` to `inqueue`.
 ### allocate
 The allocate action is responsible for selecting the most suitable node based on a series of prediction and optimization algorithms.
 ### preempt